Skip to main content

 1. Pre-sorting

-2. Manual sorting
+2. Mechanical sorting

-4. Mechanical sorting
+4. Characterisation: sorting with AI

 After sorting